-The ratings only tell us that people are happy or not happy with a particular area - but not WHY!
+The ratings only tell us that people are happy or not happy with a particular area - but not WHY.

 The open-ended question allows us to go in and read verbatim comments about areas of concern to give a clearer understanding of what the issue really is and what the emotion is around that issue.
-I can't stress enough how important it is to read ALL of the verbatim comments.
-They are quite enlightening!
-Importantly, there are many comments complimenting the Town, Residents, Police, Public Works, Social Events and Management.

-Below are the actual comments people made about the key areas of concern:2 bigger square footage along with the widespread light pollution makes us no different than many other communities.
+Below are the actual comments people made about the key areas of concern: